chrisws/Teensy4IoIoOtg/README.md

 # Teensy4IoIoOtg

-Attempting to port the ioio-otg firmware to the teensy 4.0 board
+This project is a port of the IOIO-OTG firmware to the Teensy 4.x platform.

 ## Setup